wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 Wazuh Kibana's users and roles
 ------------------------------

-During the installation process, two new users where added:
+During the installation process, two new users were added:

 - ``wazuh_user`` is created for those users that only need read access to the Wazuh Kibana plugin.

 - ``wazuh_admin`` is the user recommended for those users that need administration privileges.

-Apart from the previously mentioned users, during the installation process, there are three extra roles added. there roles are incharged of giving the right permissions to the users:
+Apart from the previously mentioned users, during the installation process, there were three extra roles added.
+These roles are in charge of giving the right permissions to the users:

 - ``wazuh_ui``: This role gives enough privileges to ``kibanaserver`` user to operate with Wazuh's indexes.